-Sarah J. Jackson’s interests revolve around how social and political identities are constructed and debated in U.S. culture.
+Sarah J. Jackson is an expert in how communication constructs identity and shapes social change in U.S. culture.
 A scholar of the public sphere, she studies how media, journalism and technology are used by and represent marginalized publics, with a focus on communication by and about Black and feminist activists.
 Her first book, Black Celebrity, Racial Politics, and the Press (2014) examines the relationship between Black celebrity activism, journalism and American politics.
-Her current book project (under contract with MIT Press) focuses on the use of Twitter in contemporary racial justice and gender justice movements.
-Her work has appeared in the Journal of Communication, The International Journal of Press Politics, and Feminist Media Studies.
-Dr. Jackson is frequently called on as an expert by local and national media outlets including NPR, PBS, the Associated Press and WCVB-Boston (ABC).